rossetti/KSLBook/docs/03-Chapter3.md

 The simulation is performed in two loops: an outer loop called the macro replications and an inner loop called the micro replications.
 The user specifies a desired (half-width) error bound ($\epsilon$), an initial sample size ($k$), and a maximum sample size limit ($M$) for the macro replications.
 The initial sample size is used to generate a pilot sample from which an estimate of the number of samples needed to meet the half-width criteria.
 Let's call the estimated sample size, $m$.
 If $m > k$, then an additional $(m-k)$ samples will be taken or until the error criteria is met or the maximum number of samples $M$ is reached.
 Thus, if $m > M$, and the error criterion is not met during the macro replications a total of $M$ observations will be observed.
 Thus, the total number of macro replications will not exceed $M$.
 If the error criteria is met before $M$ is reached, the number of macro replications $n$ will be somewhere between $k$ and $M$.
 For each of the $n$, macro replications, a set of micro replications will be executed.
 Let $r$ be the number of micro replications.
 The micro replications represent the evaluation of $r$ observations of the Monte-Carlo evaluation.
 Thus, the total number of observations will be $n \times r$.

 By default, the number of macro replications should be relatively small and the number of micro replications large.
 Specific settings will be problem dependent.
-The default initial sample size, $k$ is 30, with a maximum number of macro replications of$ M = 10000$.
+The default initial sample size, $k$ is 30, with a maximum number of macro replications of $M = 10000$.
 The default half-width error bound is $0.001$.
 The default setting of the number of micro replications, $r$, is 100.
 Again, these are all adjustable by the user via the properties of the `MCExperiment` class.
 The initial pilot sample is executed automatically as part of the overall sampling; however, using the `runInitialSample()` method, the user can just execute the initial sample and review the results before setting up the overall sampling.
 In the following code, we re-implement the news vendor problem using the `MCExperiment` class.

 To use the `MCExperiment` class the user can either subclass `MCExperiment` or provide a function that represents a replication of an individual observation.
 This can be done by using the `MCReplicationIfc` functional interface.